 Young children learn about the world around them by exploring with all their senses.
 They need to be presented with a range of natural, tactile, multi-sensory objects to examine and investigate, rather than brightly coloured plastic toys with a noisy, one-function purpose, of which they quickly get bored.

 For babies it is really easy to put together a Treasure Basket in a matter of minutes, by gathering (safe) objects from around the home and garden and putting them together into a shallow, broad basket for easy access and exploration.
-Here are some ideas of the type of objects you can add to your treasure basket, with photos and links to more information on the topic.
-And here are some ideas of what can be added to a basket for 12 months old plus.
+Here are some ideas of the type of objects you can add to your treasure basket, and here are some ideas of what can be added to a basket for 12 months old plus.
+Here are two themed treasure basket ideas for older babies.

 This type of play is not new, in fact it is ancient.
 We refer to it as Heuristic play, meaning simply “playing with objects” and it’s as natural and cheap as can be.
 But the time comes when baby gets a bit older and starts to want to know what the objects can do, not simply what they feel like.
 That’s the time to introduce the Discovery Box!